-Robert Packer Hospital has developed a Patient Care Delivery Model which maintains quality care while enabling the hospital to respond tothe changing health care environment.
-The model is designed to meet patient care needs, provide quality care, and improve satisfaction for patients and staff.
+Guthrie Robert Packer Hospital has developed a Patient Care Delivery Model that maintains quality care while enabling the hospital to respond to the changing health care environment.
+The model is designed to meet patient care needs, provide quality care and improve satisfaction for patients and staff.
 It was developed by an interdisciplinary team including nurses, housekeepers, administrators, laboratory staff, human resources representatives and other staff members.
 The model creates a partnership between registered nurses and care partners, which may include LPNs.

-The Nursing Department's organization is based on a philosophy ofparticipatory management and self-governance that supports a professional practice model for nursing.
-Staff nurses are involvedin the development or adoption of standards in their clinical areas through their involvement in committees and task force groups, including the four committees that guide nursing practice at Robert Packer Hospital.
+The Nursing Department's organization is based on a philosophy of participatory management and self-governance that supports a professional practice model for nursing.
+Staff nurses are involved in the development or adoption of standards in their clinical areas through their involvement in committees and task force groups, including the four committees that guide nursing practice at Guthrie Robert Packer Hospital.

 What is Shared Governance?

 An organizational framework proposed by Tim Porter-O’Grady that provides for the full use of nursing resources.
 This system is designed to reflect the professional character of the participants in the nursing organization and to promote certain positive behaviors and practices.
-The purpose of shared governance is the establishment of a system in which staffs participate in problem solving activities and decision making that has an impact on their work and their ultimate goal of meaningful patient care.
+The purpose of shared governance is to establish a system in which staffs participate in problem-solving activities and decision-making that has an impact on their work and their ultimate goal of meaningful patient care.